Papanasam (film): Filming

-Jeethu Joseph confirmed that shooting for the film would commence from the second half of 2014.
-The film kick-started with a formal pooja on 16 July 2014.
-Principal photography commenced on 25 August 2014. with first schedule beginning in Tirunelveli where scenes featuring Kamal Haasan and Gautami were initially shot.
-Shooting took place in Nanguneri and Tenkasi, kuthukalvalasai, Mekkarai, a town in the Tirunelveli district.
+Jeethu Joseph confirmed that principal photography would commence in the second half of 2014.
+It eventually commenced on 25 August 2014, with first schedule beginning in Tirunelveli where scenes featuring Haasan and Gautami were initially shot.
+Shooting took place in Nanguneri and Tenkasi, Kuthukalvalasai, Mekkarai, a town in the Tirunelveli district.
 Shooting also took place in Thodupuzha in the house originally used in the Malayalam version.
 The house underwent minor changes to look like a Tamil household.
-Working stills from the film were released on 11 September 2014.
-The shooting of the film was completed on 26 March 2015.

-Alleged plagiarism
+Principal photography was completed in October 2014.

+Plagiarism allegations

-Sathish Paul, a Malayalam filmmaker-scriptwriter filed a petition with the Ernakulam District Court asking to stop the Tamil remake of Drishyam, alleging that the original film was a copy of his story published as a book in May 2013 called Oru Mazhakalathu.
+Sathish Paul, a Malayalam filmmaker, filed a petition with the Ernakulam District Court asking to stop the Tamil remake of Drishyam, alleging that the original film was a copy of his story published as a book in May 2013 called Oru Mazhakalathu.
 Benoy Kadavan, Sathish's advocate, informed that his client was told by Jeethu that Drishyam was going to be a family drama, and not a thriller.
-But when the movie was released, he noted that it was an exact copy and that a notice was sent to Jeethu Joseph and both the Malayalam and the Tamil production houses asking for equal shares in the profits of the film.
-Jeethu clarified that his story might have had some similarities with the Japanese film, Suspect X (2008), but cited that it was not a copy of any other story and was willing to move to the high court to prove it.
+But when the film was released, he noted that it was an exact copy and that a notice was sent to Jeethu and both the Malayalam and the Tamil production houses asking for equal shares in the profits of the film.
+Jeethu clarified that his story might have had some similarities with the Japanese film, Suspect X (2008), but cited that it was not a copy of any other story and was willing to move to the High Court to prove it.
 In mid-March 2015, it was proved at the High Court that the allegation was false, with a verdict being passed confirming the film's originality.

 Soundtrack

-The film's soundtrack is composed by Ghibran, continuing his association with Kamal Haasan after Uttama Villain (2015).
-As similar to the original counterpart, Papanasam features two songs which were written by lyricist Na.
+The film's soundtrack is composed by Ghibran, continuing his association with Kamal Haasan after Uttama Villain (2015), with lyrics written by lyricist Na.
 Muthukumar.
-The official tracklist was released on 10 June 2015, which features six instrumental tracks from the score, performed by Sofia Session Orchestra and two karaoke tracks of the songs.
-The album was launched on 13 June 2015, at the Suryan FM 93.5 radio station in Chennai, with the presence of the film's cast and crew.
+The official tracklist was released on 18 June 2015.
+The album was launched on 22 June 2015.

 Release

 Theatrical

-Kamal Haasan planned to release the film, after completing the release plans of Uttama Villain.
-But the delay in the latter's release, followed by the plagiarism allegation, against Jeethu Joseph, the director of the original, pushed its makers to release the film during the occasion of Eid-Ul-Fitr (17 July 2015).
-The first look and the theatrical trailer was unveiled on 13 May 2015.
-On mid-June 2015, it was announced that the film will be released theatrically on 3 July 2015.

-Home media

-The satellite rights of the film were sold to Sun TV.
+Papanasam was released theatrically on 3 July 2015.